Chapter 34: The Crystal Golem

 Green XIII turned back to Tails.
-“So what’s next?” he asked.
+“So what’s next?” it asked.
 The mist had started to draw closer to them.

-“Ah, I understand then,” Green XIII acknowledged, his fists clenched tightly.
+“Ah, gotcha,” Green XIII acknowledged, its fists clenched tightly.
 “Get ready then, fox.”
-He turned away from the warrior and then charged forward into the mist towards 512.
-As he approached, Green XIII jumped up and then threw a haymaker at the monster’s true head.
-The stone fist collided hard with the disfigured mass that made up its head and sent it reeling backwards.
-The mouth on its shoulder closed involuntarily, cutting off the gas.
+It turned away from the warrior and then charged forward into the mist towards 512.
+Once close, Green jumped up and then threw a haymaker at the monster’s true head.
+The stone fist collided hard with the disfigured, tentacular mass that made up its face and sent it reeling backwards.
+The mouth on its shoulder closed involuntarily, cutting off the gas supply.